AlchemyViewer/build-variables/README.md

 # Overview
-This repository is intended to centralize string data common to many viewer builds (such as required compiler switches), both internal to Linden and external, on TeamCity and on individual dev machines.
+This repository is intended to centralize compiler flags and macros across dependency and viewer builds for Alchemy Viewer.

 # Bash Usage
 Intended usage is to clone this repository as a sibling to the source